netwarps/kuggamax-contracts/README.md

   `Kuggamax.sol` - Responsible for managing Lab & membership, item publishing & NFT minting.

-Kuggamax is using an external ERC20 token, KMC.
+Kuggamax is using an external ERC20 token, we called KMC, as the native token of Kuggamax.

 Kuggamax is using ERC1155 to mint item NFT.

 ## Installation